brijeshhere/Drone_Faces_MLOps_Custom_Yolo_Training/README.md

-# Drone Face Detection with YOLO and MLOps Integration
+# Drone Face Detection Training And Improves YOLO and MLOps Integration

 This project implements a drone face detection system using YOLO (You Only Look Once) object detection with MLOps practices integrated through MLflow.